 How can I get help in a crisis?

 If you, or a family member, believes that you are in a crisis and require urgent response out of hours, please call Shropshire Access on Freephone 0808 196 4501 for telephone support, advice and triage.

 If you are concerned about an immediate risk of harm to yourself or someone else, call 999 or attend A&E.

 The Specialist Perinatal CMHT is commissioned to support women who experience high-risk mental health problems during and after pregnancy, and for their infant up to the age of one year.

 The team will work to provide assessment, care and treatment including the prevention, detection and management of maternal mental health problems that complicate pregnancy and the postpartum year.
 Poorly managed perinatal mental health problems can have serious consequences for the mother, her infant and other family members.

-Perinatal mental health problems affect at least 1 in 5 women, with 3 to 5% of women experiencing a serious psychiatric disorder and the single greatest indirect cause for UK maternal deaths in the perinatal period.
+Perinatal mental health problems affect at least 1 in 5 women, with 3-5% of women experiencing a serious psychiatric disorder and the single greatest indirect cause for UK maternal deaths in the perinatal period.

-We have a shift coordinator available Monday to Friday between 13:30 and 17:00 to provide advice to any health or social care professionals working with women who are receiving support from either primary of secondary mental health services, and are either pregnant, planning a pregnancy, or have a baby under 12 months of age.
+We have a shift coordinator available from Monday to Friday between 1:30pm and 5:00pm to provide advice to any health or social care professionals working with women who are receiving support from either primary of secondary mental health services, and are either pregnant, planning a pregnancy, or have a baby under 12 months of age.